microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 Welcome to Challenge-11!

-In this challenge, you will experiment with integration between the Power Platform and the FHIR service in Azure Health Data Services.
+In this challenge, you will experiment with some possibilities for integration between the Power Platform and the FHIR service in Azure Health Data Services.

 ## Background